mstoodle/jekyll-now/_posts/2018-04-26-EclipseOpenJ9JitVerboseLogs.md

 The JIT compiler can compile a method at different optimization levels: *cold*, *warm*, *hot*, *very hot with profiling*, or *scorching*.
 The hotter the optimization level, the better the expected performance, but the higher the cost in terms of CPU and memory.
-In OpenJ9, all these optimization levels are implemented by the same JIT compiler technology.
-All that changes is the types and sequence of optimizations that will be performed.
+OpenJ9 implements these different optimization levels by changing the sequence and types of optimizations that will be performed: higher optimization levels will perform more optimizations and employ more powerful analyses.

 - *cold* is used during startup processing for large applications where the goal is to achieve the compiled code speed for as many methods as possible as quickly as possible.
 - *warm* is the workhorse: after start-up, most methods are compiled at warm once they reach the *invocation threshold*.